smolikja/gmk81-manual/readme.md

 ZUOYA GMK81 supports to custom animation and static picture.
 Total 2 sets can be customized.

-Please download Image Custom Tool from distributor and install it to your PC .
+Please download Image Custom Tool from distributor ([or releases](https://github.com/smolikja/gmk81-manual/releases)) and install it to your PC .

 Open the Image Custom Tool choose picture and upload all frames.